FTDS-assignment-bay/p2-final-project-predictix/README.md

 ## Introduction

-Predictix is an advanced Natural Language Processing (NLP) system designed to analyze customer sentiment and predict churn in the florist industry.
-By leveraging state-of-the-art machine learning techniques, Predictix enables businesses to gain actionable insights from customer feedback, enhancing service quality and fostering customer loyalty.
+Predictix is an app designed to predict the likelihood of customer churn, with the ultimate goal of reducing churn rates and increasing customer satisfaction.
+By employing Natural Language Processing (NLP), this app will analyze customer feedback and perform classification to predict whether customers will switch to other services or remain loyal customers.

 ### Problem Statement

 In today's competitive market, understanding customer sentiment is crucial for business success.
 However, manually analyzing large volumes of customer feedback is time-consuming and prone to human error.
 Predictix addresses this challenge by automating the sentiment analysis process, allowing businesses to respond promptly to customer needs and preferences.
+Then, predictix will predict whether the customer will churn or not using machine learning algorithm based on the sentiment, and other features.

 ### Objectives